Skip to main content

 As early as possible so they can give you feedback on your proposal before you submit your application.

-Why can’t I use a writing sample that I wrote with other people?
+Why can’t I use a writing sample that I wrote with other students?

 The writing sample is used to evaluate your academic writing skills.
-If you use a sample that you wrote with other people, it is hard to tell whether it accurately reflects your writing skills or theirs
+If you use a sample that you wrote with other students, it is hard to tell whether it accurately reflects your writing skills or theirs.

 I am interested in production.
-Can I do a production-based Honors project?
+May I do a production-based Honors project?

 Yes.
 If you are interested in doing a production-based Honors project, it helps if you include an example of a production project you have done in your application materials.
 If you worked with others on the project, be sure to specify what your role was.